securetrust/api-wrm-examples/README.md

 ### License
 Copyright 2021 SecureTrust Inc.

-This repository uses the UnLicense.
+This repository uses the Unlicense.
 See [LICENSE](./LICENSE) for details.

 ### SecureTrust Portal
 The SecureTrust portal is can be accessed at (https://portal.securetrust.com/)